AlexandreL9/MobilityDB-Deck-Real-Time/README.md

 This server is based on the `cors_http_server.py` of [MobilityDB Deck](https://github.com/MobilityDB/MobilityDB-Deck/blob/main/geojsonvt/data/cors_http_server.py)
 ## Configure Server

-Configure the IP and Port in cors_http_server.py
+Configure the IP and Port of your server in cors_http_server.py

+Make sure the ./C_Implementation/save_to_json.c file is configured to write to the ./data_server directory.

 ## Start Server